dtanner/env-override/README.md

 }
 ```

-When the `EnvConfigLoader.overrideFromEnvironment` method is called, it check that the hostName is overridden.
+When the `EnvConfigLoader.overrideFromEnvironment` method is called, it checks that the hostName is overridden.
 If not, it will throw a RuntimeException indicating which fields haven't been overridden.

 You can disable this validation (e.g. for environments that use all the default values) by setting the `envOverride.validationEnabled` System property to `false`.
 It is enabled by default.